 - In the case of a Nissan LEAF, can you open the car with the button on the door handle or using the the key fob?
 If you can’t, this indicates a flat or tired 12V battery.
 Check that and charge if necessary.
-This battery powers the locks, ECU etc and is required to power the electronics and signalling to begin charging.
+This battery powers the locks and is required to power the electronics and signaling to begin charging.
 Note EVSEs don’t force power at the vehicle, the vehicle has to negotiate and request power from the EVSE.
-One customer has replaced two ancillary batteries in 2 years.
+One customer has replaced two ancillary batteries in their LEAF in 2 years.

 - When you turn the LEAF on what is the remaining km (range) displayed?

 - What is the “state of health” of the battery?
 In a Nissan LEAF, 12 bars indicators a good battery.
 A battery at 7 or lower bars will often not charge as it needs a higher current than 8 amps that can supplied from plug in charger.

 - What’s the time on the dash clock and the center console clock?

 - What are the messages shown on the dash when turned on?
 Use Google Translate (smartphone app) which can use the camera to translate and display messages in English.

 - Note some imported vehicles have time of use enabled that only allows charging at off-peak rates, for the time of their home country (Japan is 3 hours behind NZST).
 This clock and hours may need to be adjusted for New Zealand time.
 Test by trying to charge at different times of the day.